Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 Misen

-Like cast iron, carbon steel requires seasoning — but if it’s done right, it will mature into an incredible nonstick pan that you can even cook eggs on.
-It’s also way lighter and therefore more comfortable to cook with than cast iron, so this may very well be your new go-to cookware.
-Chefs tend to pick carbon steel woks in particular because they heat quickly and evenly and have a nonstick surface that’s ideal for a quick stir fry.
+Like cast iron, carbon steel requires seasoning — but if it’s done right, it'll mature into an incredible nonstick pan that you can even cook eggs on.
+It’s also way lighter and therefore more comfortable to maneuver than cast iron, so this may very well be your new go-to cookware.
+Chefs tend to pick carbon steel woks in particular because they heat quickly and evenly and have a nonstick surface that's ideal for a quick stir fry.

 $144 at Misen